OskarWestmeijer/weather/README.md

 ## c4-model

+A couple c4-model diagrams describe the architecture.
-The weather-api frontend hosts a documentation section.
-Please navigate there for more insights.
+Furthermore, the deployed Weather-Api frontend(https://oskar-westmeijer.com/weather/documentation) hosts a documentation section with more details.

 ### System context diagram